emabee/rust-hdbconnect/hdbconnect/src/code_examples.md

 ```

 Such a streaming-like behavior is especially appropriate for large result sets.

-Iterating over the rows, while they are fetched on-demand from the server in smaller portions,
-makes it easy to write complex evaluations in an efficient and scalable manner.
+Iterating over the rows allows writing complex evaluations in an efficient and scalable manner.

 ```ignore
 let key_figure = resultset.map(|r|{r.unwrap()}).map(...).fold(...).collect(...);
 ```

+## Result set evaluation with `try_into()`

+While it is possible to iterate over the rows of a resultset and then retrieve each value
+in each row individually, this driver offers a much more convenient way -
+the method `try_into()` allows assigning the resultset directly to some appropriate rust data type
+of your choice!

+`try_into()` is available on [`HdbValue`], [`Row`], and [`ResultSet`],
+and is based on the deserialization part of `serde`.
+It uses return type polymorphism,
+which means that you specify explicitly the desired type of the return value, and serde will do
+its best to get your data filled in.

-## Explicitly evaluating a single row
+### Explicitly evaluating a single row

 You _can_ retrieve the field values of a row individually, one after the other: